Spider-Man (Takuya Yamashiro): Comic appearances

+Spider-Verse

 During the "Spider-Verse" storyline, Takuya was brought from Earth-51778 into the war against the Inheritors by Earth-616's Spider-Man and Spider-Girl, as well as Earth-65's Spider-Woman.
 As soon as the group arrived in their former safe zone, Earth-13, Takuya, who was already piloting the Leopardon, faced off against Solus, but the villain made quick work of the giant robot.
 Luckily, Takuya managed to escape the confrontation alive and join the rest of the spiders.
 Takuya stayed with the group of Spiders and during the final battle in Loomworld, he was reunited with Leopardon.
 Spider-Man 2099 and Lady Spider managed to fix the robot with "some future tech and some steam-power".
 After the Inheritors' defeat, Takuya safely returned to his world.

 Takuya remained on Planet Spider, where he had lived in a traditional Japanese house, and allowed Spider-Zero to stay with him until Miles came.
 Soon after, Spider-Zero and Miles began their journey to repair the multiverse.

 The Machine Bem Monsters that were created to stop Takuya attacked the new team of Spider-Men, and Takuya came through a portal from Planet Spider along with Leopardon.
 He participated in the final battle, and was later sent back to his home universe by Spiderling.

+Spider-Geddon

 During the "Spider-Geddon" storyline, Superior Spider-Man (Doctor Octopus' mind in a Proto-Clone body) and Spider-Man of Earth-1048 warn Takuya that the Inheritors have escaped.
 He talks with the alternate Spider-Men on how to defeat the Inheritors.
 He allows Superior Spider-Man to analyze the Multiverse to find new recruits to help fight the Inheritors like a Spider-Cop and a Tyrannosaurus.
 During the Spider-Army's attack on the Inheritors who are using the abandoned New U Technologies as a base, Takuya starts to have Leopardon transform until he is attacked by Daemos.
 When Miles Morales became the latest Captain Universe, he used Leopardon's sword to attack Solus, Brix, Bora, and Daemos.

+Spider-Verse vs. Venomverse

+Prior to Spider-Verse-related events.
+Yamashiro had an encounter with his universe's Venom, whose host is Yaleo, a sole survivor of Planet Spider much like how symbiote being the sole survivor of its planet.
+Both are hellbent on getting revenge on Iron Cross Army, for what it did to their home planets, resulting them to have a clash with Yamashiro.

+During Spider-Verse vs. Venomverse, they are being chosen to compete a battle between Spider-Men team and Venom team, with Yaleo's sole purpose is to defeat Yamashiro, no one else.
+Before the match starts, Yamashiro receives a new suit designed by Web Weaver, Cooper Coen to completely differentiate himself from Peter Parker's iconic Spider-Man suit.